mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 ## How the plug-in works

-IBM z/OS Jobs Restart Plug-in for Zowe CLI being installed allows failed z/OS jobs identified by Job ID to be restarted from a specific step within that job.
+IBM z/OS Jobs Restart Plug-in for Zowe CLI being installed allows failed z/OS jobs identified by Job ID to be restarted from a specific job step.

 ### Implementation details

-Since z/OSMF REST API has no special requests to execute a job restart, it was decided to re-use other REST API functionality in order to allow soft of emulation of job restart capabilities.
+Since z/OSMF REST API has no special requests to execute a job restart, other REST API functionality is re-used in order to offer a soft of emulation of job restart capabilities.

 The steps are:

 - Check if the status of a job with `jobid` is failed (return code is any, but `CC 0000`)
 - Retrieve a JCL for specified `jobid` from job spool data set `JESJCL`
-- Modify received JCL with `RESTART=(stepname)` parameter for `JOB` statement.
-  `RESTART` parameter allows to start a job execution from a specific point (step), which is specified by the `stepname` command argument
+- Modify a `JOB` statement of received JCL with `RESTART=(stepname)` parameter, which allows to start a job execution from a certain point (step) specified by `stepname`
 - Re-submit modified JCL as a new job (new `jobid` is returned)

-Because the restart operation is implemented basically by using the job submit API at the end of all steps, it also supports the specific options that already existing `zowe zos-jobs submit` provides, such as: awaiting for a job completion, save spool files to the disk and related.
+Because the restart command is implemented by using job submit API as final step, it also supports specific options that already existing `zowe zos-jobs submit` command provides, such as: awaiting for a job completion, save spool files to the disk and related.
 See details in [Command format](#command-format)

 ### Command format

-In general, the command format is:
+In general, the usage of a command is as follows:

 ```
 zowe zos-restart-jobs restart jes <jobid> <stepname> [options]